Cuvée wine

 Lucifer

-The archangel Michael, one of seven archangels, led a battle against Lucifer and his followers who rose up against God.
+The archangel Michael fought against Lucifer and his rebels who rose up against God’s will.

 Cheese fondue

-Cheese fondue and Swiss wine are a culinary classic, but the preferences of fondue lovers vary widely.
+Cheese fondue and Swiss wine are a classic, but every connoisseur has their own preferences.

 Vine year

-The course of a grape year varies depending on the weather.
-Winegrowers need experience, flexibility and patience, as nature dictates the course of events.
+The grape year varies depending on the weather.
+Winegrowers need experience, patience and flexibility.

 Wine & Cheese